aytimothy/RealityVirtualVirturalizer/docs/documentation.md

 Unity was also used to create the desktop user interface.

 ### Angular/NodeJS <a name="angular"></a>
+Angular is a front end web framework which we used to create a web interface.
+This interface performs similar

 ### Other Useful Libraries <a name="other"></a>
 Three.JS